SS&C boosts banking software heft with $5.4 billion DST deal

 Excluding DST’s debt, the transaction is valued at about $5.06 billion, according to Reuters calculations.

-Credit Suisse also advised SS&C, while Davis Polk & Wardwell gave legal counsel.
+Morgan Stanley and Credit Suisse advised SS&C, while Davis Polk & Wardwell gave legal counsel.
 BofA Merrill Lynch advised DST and Skadden, Arps, Slate, Meagher & Flom gave legal counsel.